kiffie/pic32prog-kvh/README.txt

+This is a fork of pic32prog including the Kiffie van Haash (KVH) patches.
+The patches add support for ICSP (2 wire) using a FT2232-based USB adapter.

+Electrical connection to the target:

+     TCK ------- PGEC
+     TDO -+----- PGED
+          |
+     TDI -+
+     TMS ------- MCLR\

+Apply the command line option "-d micsp:0403:6010" to use ICSP on a USB device having vendor/device ID 0403:6010.

+The ICSP interface supports the PIC32MM0064GPL028 in addition to the other controller types.

 Pic32prog is a utility for loading data into a flash memory of Microchip PIC32 microcontrollers.
 Supported adapters and bootloaders:
  * Microchip PICkit2